se-edu/guides/tutorials/ab3TracingCode.md

 For this tutorial, we will be issuing the command <code>edit 1 n/Alice Yeoh</code>

-Specifically,
+At this point, you should have understood the high-level overview of the sequence diagram which shows the general execution flows between the main components [**shown above**](##setting-a-breakpoint).

-we trace the following sequence diagram which explores the `Logic` component in more detail which will be paramount to understanding other commands as well!
+We will begin to trace the following sequence diagram which explores the `Logic` component in more detail which will be paramount to understanding other commands as well!
 The diagrams will be reproduced with labels in their sections to highlight the pass of control between classes.

 <puml src="images/tracing/LogicSequenceDiagramWithMainWindow.puml" alt="Tracing an `edit` command with specific arguments"></puml>